-- Further roll out of RET fares (e.g. to Orkney-mainland routes). - Catering for the transport needs of growing markets, e.g. cycle-based tourism and those travelling in motorhomes. - 2.5.1.12 Cross-border air connectivity is key for several sectors of the economy.
+- 2.5.1.13 Cross-border air connectivity is key for several sectors of the economy.
 A priority area is enhancing direct flights to Inverness.
 There is potential to grow passenger numbers at Inverness airport by reducing the leakage of international air trips to other Scottish airports.
-This would be through: - Improving flight frequency and suitability of timings on Inverness services to Heathrow and Amsterdam. - Introduction of direct scheduled flights from Germany and France. - 2.5.1.13 Second, through building on the expected further growth in international visitors flying direct into Edinburgh and Glasgow.
-It is important that transport links from the central belt facilitate the dispersal of inbound visitors to the HITRANS region. - 2.5.1.14 Improved timings on flights between Inverness and London airports are required to allow a reasonable length of day trip for business visitors from the south. - 2.5.1.15 There is a need to reduce the journey time, and improve the journey experience, for business trips to main economic centres in Scotland-principally Edinburgh, Glasgow and Aberdeen. - 2.5.1.16 Inverness rail station and Inverness airport are key hubs for business (and other) travel.
-Their facilities need to be developed to reflect this. - 2.5.1.17 Transport is crucial to businesses' recruitment and retention of staff.
+This would be through: - Improving flight frequency and suitability of timings on Inverness services to Heathrow and Amsterdam. - Introduction of direct scheduled flights from Germany and France. - 2.5.1.14 Second, through building on the expected further growth in international visitors flying direct into Edinburgh and Glasgow.
+It is important that transport links from the central belt facilitate the dispersal of inbound visitors to the HITRANS region. - 2.5.1.15 Improved timings on flights between Inverness and London airports are required to allow a reasonable length of day trip for business visitors from the south. - 2.5.1.16 There is a need to reduce the journey time, and improve the journey experience, for business trips to main economic centres and Aberdeen, and for cross border East Coast and Sleeper services - 2.5.1.17 Inverness rail station and Inverness airport are key hubs for business (and other) travel.
+Their facilities need to be developed to reflect this. - 2.5.1.18 Transport is crucial to businesses' recruitment and retention of staff.
 Transport to major employment locations in some areas could be improved to increase the labour pool and improve access to employment opportunities.
-Labour market catchments could also be expanded by reducing road journey times between major settlements. - 2.5.1.18 The general connectivity of the HITRANS region has an impact on its attractiveness as a place in which to work and live.
+Labour market catchments could also be expanded by reducing road journey times between major settlements. - 2.5.1.19 The general connectivity of the HITRANS region has an impact on its attractiveness as a place in which to work and live. - 2.5.1.20 Attracting staff from outside the region will be easier if there are good connections to other parts of Scotland and beyond for leisure trips.

-- 2.5.1.18 Attracting staff from outside the region will be easier if there are good connections to other parts of Scotland and beyond for leisure trips. - 2.5.1.19 As well as allowing the economy to function transport is an important source of employment.
+- 2.5.1.21 As well as allowing the economy to function transport is an important source of employment.
 In 2013 some 8,500 people were employed in the Transport and Storage sector in the HITRANS region.
-That represents 6% of total employment. - 2.5.1.20 However, there can be challenges with staff recruitment and retention in both technical occupations (e.g. engineers) and in operations (notably bus and goods vehicle drivers).
+That represents 6% of total employment. - 2.5.1.22 However, there can be challenges with staff recruitment and retention in both technical occupations (e.g. engineers) and in operations (notably bus and goods vehicle drivers).
 Across Scotland as a whole the average age of those drivers is increasing due to the difficulty of attracting suitable young people.